roeicohen24/Stonebranch-DreamCandies/README.md

 # DreamCandies File Tool

 ## Problem Summary

 The requested feature is a file tool to be used in the test automation process of DreamCandies' billing system migration.
 Stonebranch will have access to three full database extraction files from DreamCandies.
 The functionality of the tool is, given a pre-selected sample of 1000 customers, to provide three smaller files containing only data corresponding to those pre-selected customers.
 These smaller files will be used in the test automation process.

 File Specifications:
 - Customer Sample: CUSTOMER_CODE (CHAR)

 - Customer: CUSTOMER_CODE (CHAR), FIRSTNAME (CHAR), LASTNAME (CHAR)

 - Invoice: CUSTOMER_CODE (CHAR), INVOICE_CODE (CHAR), AMOUNT (FLOAT), DATE (DATE)

 - Invoice Item: INVOICE_CODE (CHAR), ITEM_CODE (CHAR), AMOUNT (FLOAT), QUANTITY (INTEGER)

 ## Assumptions
-1. All files are not necessarily sorted by any field.
+- All files are not necessarily sorted by any field.

-2. The pair double quotes surrounding each field are made up of a left and right quote.
+- The pair double quotes surrounding each field are made up of a left and right quote.
 In the examples of the specifications document, every double quote after the first in each row was a right quote.
-I assumed this was an error based on the earlier statement that "all fields are double quoted regardless of data type (e.g. “Oliver”)".
+I assumed this was an error based on the earlier statement that "all fields are double quoted regardless of data type (e.g. &#10077;Oliver&#10078;)".
 See further explanation in Implementation section.

-3. Every input file will be correctly formatted.
+- Every input file will be correctly formatted.

 ## Algorithm Design